alibaba/ChatLearn/docs/en/tutorial.md

 ## 2.1 Prepare Training Data

-1. First, prepare question-different response pairs and organize them into a json file.
-Each line in the json file represents a Reward model training data sample in the following Python dictionary format:
+1. First, prepare question-different response pairs and organize them into a jsonl file.
+Each line in the jsonl file represents a Reward model training data sample in the following Python dictionary format:

 ```json
 {'query': question, 'response': [reply 1, reply 2, ...], 'score': [score1, score2, ...]}